 In Vancouver, let’s face it: the weather person is not always right and the forecast can change daily, if not hourly.
 This isn’t too bad when you’re stuck in the office all day, but when someone is removing and replacing your roof it can be a major problem.
 If the prettiest of days turns into a rain storm, what will the roofing company do to protect the interior of your home?
 Make sure your roofer has a plan for this.

 Your roof should be covered in some type of plastic sheeting or tarpaulin to ensure it, and everything beneath it, remains dry.
 Also ask what the plan is if the rainy days extend for a while.
-Will the company come back to ensure the covering is keeping the home dry?
+Will the company check in to ensure the covering is keeping the home dry?
 If there is a storm with high winds, will someone be available to come out and secure the covering if it appears to not be holding?